bentoml/Yatai/docs/source/upgrade/yatai-deployment.rst

 .. code-block:: bash

-  NAME                    NAMESPACE               REVISION        UPDATED                                 STATUS          CHART                               APP VERSION yatai-deployment-crds   yatai-deployment        1               2023-01-03 13:03:02.783856038 +0000 UTC deployed        yatai-deployment-crds-1.1.0-d12     1.1.0-d12
+  NAME                    NAMESPACE          REVISION   UPDATED              STATUS      CHART                         APP VERSION yatai-deployment-crds   yatai-deployment   1          2023-01-03 13:03:02  deployed    yatai-deployment-crds-1.1.0   1.1.0

-As you can see, the current version is ``1.1.0-d12``.
+As you can see, the current version is ``1.1.0``.

 2. Upgrade yatai-deployment-crds to the target version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to upgrade to ``1.1.0-d13``, you can run the following command:
+If you want to upgrade to ``1.1.1``, you can run the following command:

 .. warning::

-  If the minor version of the target version is different from the current version, you need to skip this step and follow the migration guide to complete this upgrade.
+   If the minor version of the target version is different from the current version, you will need to check if there is a corresponding migration document, and if so you will need to skip this step and all the next steps and follow the migration guide to complete this upgrade.

 .. note::